trixi-framework/TrixiParticles.jl/paper/paper.md

 This mesh-free approach not only simplifies the preprocessing, making it particularly suitable for simulating complex geometries, but it also facilitates simulations of large deformations and movements.
-By representing each material with its own set of particles, coupling of different single-phyiscs into a multiphysics system is straightforward.
+By representing each material with its own set of particles, coupling of different physical systems into a multiphysics setup is straightforward.
 In addition, particle-based methods are inherently suited to simulating free surfaces, material interfaces and challenges involving moving boundaries.

 There are several open-source software projects specialized for SPH methods, including DualSPHysics [@Dominguez:2021], SPlisHSPlasH [@Bender] and SPHinXsys [@Zhang:2021],